dotnet/runtime/docs/coreclr/design-docs/dllmap.md

 # Dllmap design document
-This document is intended to describe a process of delivering a Dllmap feature for .NET Core.
+This document is intended to describe a design of a Dllmap feature for .NET Core.

 Author: Anna Aniol (@annaaniol)